Jonathon-Fleming/ToxPi-GIS/README.md

 1E.
 Share resulting map to ArcGIS Online

 Output:
-  * Script makes a geodatabase in the location folder called ToxPiAuto.gdb
+  * Script makes a geodatabase in the location folder called ToxPiAuto.gdb containing necessary information for the layer file as well as intermediate feature layers
-  * Script outputs a layer file at location\outfile.lyrx
+  * Script outputs a layer file at outputfile.lyrx
   * Sharing provides a web URL for the public to view your map

 General Troubleshooting: